Replica-symmetric approach to the typical eigenvalue fluctuations of Gaussian random matrices: Final remarks

 \section{Final remarks}

 In this work we have applied the replica approach to derive analytical expressions for the mean and the variance of the number $I_N$ of eigenvalues within a certain interval of the real line in the case of $N \times N$ Gaussian random matrices.
-Although the present method has been discussed in previous works for sparse random matrices \cite{Metz2015,MetzLett}, here we go one step further and explain how the fluctuations of $I_N$ for Gaussian random matrices are obtained if one takes into account the $O(1/\sqrt{N})$ correction of the order-parameter around its $N \rightarrow \infty$ limit.
-The universal logarithmic scaling $\langle I_N^2 \rangle - \langle I_N \rangle^2 = O(\ln N)$ ($N \gg 1$) is naturally recovered by studying how the harmonic series diverges.
+Although the present method has been discussed in previous works for sparse random matrices \cite{Metz2015,MetzLett}, here we go one step further and explain how the fluctuations of $I_N$ for Gaussian random matrices are recovered if one takes into account the $O(1/\sqrt{N})$ correction to the order-parameter around its $N \rightarrow \infty$ limit.
+Thus, in this work we have not derived novel analytical results, but we have carefully assessed the exactness of the replica-symmetric method by considering random-matrix ensembles for which many exact analytical results are available.

+The universal logarithmic scaling $\langle I_N^2 \rangle - \langle I_N \rangle^2 = O(\ln N)$ ($N \gg 1$) of Gaussian random matrices is naturally recovered by studying how the harmonic series diverges.
 In the limit $L \rightarrow 0^+$, eq. (\ref{ffpq}) for the number variance converges to standard results in the regime $L =O(1/N)$ \cite{BookMehta}, i.e., when the size of the interval $[-L,L]$ is measured in units of the mean level spacing.
 This strongly suggests that the present method can be used to inspect the spectral fluctuations at a local scale and, consequently, study the ergodicity of the eigenfunctions, a point raised in a previous work \cite{Metz2017}.
-The present approach also yields an analytical expression for the $O(1/N)$ correction to the average $\left \langle I_N \right \rangle/N$, which compares very well with numerical diagonalisation.